AshrafDurjoy/DevOpsFundamentalsToAdvanced/dynamodb-setup-guide.md

 # DynamoDB Setup Guide for Solar System Application

 This guide explains how Amazon DynamoDB is set up for the Solar System application.
-DynamoDB is a fully managed NoSQL database service provided by AWS that provides fast and predictable performance with seamless scalability.
+DynamoDB is a fully managed NoSQL database service provided by AWS that delivers fast and predictable performance with seamless scalability.

+## What is DynamoDB?

+Amazon DynamoDB is a key-value and document database that provides single-digit millisecond performance at any scale.
+It's a fully managed, multi-region, multi-active, durable database with built-in security, backup and restore, and in-memory caching.

 ## Automated Setup with GitHub Actions